Learning Can Be Fun (LCBF) Summer Youth Program

 SAT I Prep

 There’s a lot riding on your SAT scores.
-Instructors Judy Hevener and Sam Alexander at BRCC’s Augusta Center OR Abigail Montgomery and Karen Ruozzi at the BRCC Harrisonburg Center help you prepare to deal successfully with exam topics ranging from writing to critical reading and math.
+This course will prepare you to deal successfully with exam topics ranging from writing to critical reading and math.
 Learn about short passages, long passages, and paired passages that test reading comprehension, as well as higher level math questions (geometric notation, basic trigonometry, and new statistics concepts), and the required essay.
 Bring pencils, notebook, and a scientific/graphing calculator.
 Required text available at BRCC Bookstore, The Official SAT Study Guide.